orzklv/win/readme.md

 ## Install (Manual)

-Just copy paste configs that you would need.
+Just copy-paste configs that you would need.
 You may use symlinks to prepend to the repository and then update the repo to get the latest changes.

 ## License